Suvretta House

-Suvretta House is a five-star hotel in St. Moritz, Switzerland.
-Built in 1912, it is part of The Leading Hotels of the World.
+Suvretta House is a five-star luxury hotel in St. Moritz, Switzerland.
+Opened in 1912, it is part of The Leading Hotels of the World.
 It features 181 rooms and several restaurants.
+Suvretta translates to "house above the woods", and it was built by hotelier Anton Bon.
 It is St Moritz's only ‘ski-in’ and ‘ski-out’ hotel.

 History

 Earliest history

-Suvretta translates to "house above the woods" and it was built by hotelier Anton Sebastian Bon.

-The history of Suvretta House dates back to the beginning of the 20th century when an English shipbuilder had the "Villa Suvretta" built for his wife by Swiss architect Karl Koller.
-However, his wife didn't like the villa, and he sold it to his friend, Charles Sydney Goldman, British Member of Parliament and businessman who had made a fortune trading in diamonds.
+The history of Suvretta House dates back to the beginning of the 20th century, when an English shipbuilder had the "Villa Suvretta" built for his wife by Swiss architect Karl Koller.
+However, his wife didn't like the villa, and he sold it to his friend, Charles Sydney Goldman, a British Member of Parliament and businessman who had made a fortune trading in diamonds.
 Goldman admired the house and gradually bought 4.5 hectares of surrounding land.

-Goldman met Swiss hotelier Anton Bon, and both agreed on building a new hotel.
+Goldman met Swiss hotelier Anton Bon, and they both agreed on building a new hotel.
 The groundbreaking ceremony took place on 22 April 1911.
-According to the hotel, the cornerstone was laid on April 22, 1911, with the hotel erected over the next year and a half.
-It was inaugurated on December 16, 1912, with 200 invited guests.
+According to the hotel, the cornerstone was laid on 22 April 1911, with the hotel erected over the next year and a half.
+It was inaugurated on 16 December 1912, with 200 invited guests.
 The interior had been created in 1912.

 The hotel had 370 beds, 250 rooms, 110 bathrooms, and rooms for bridge and billiards when it first opened.
-It also had a library, rooms for smoking and tea, a library, a music salon, and "several interconnected banquet and dining rooms."
+It also had a library, rooms for smoking and tea, a music salon, and "several interconnected banquet and dining rooms."
 Marie Bon co-ran the hotel until Anton Bon died in 1915, after which "it was Marie who helped to give the Suvretta its distinct atmosphere of old world charm matched by the polished nickel heights of modern luxury comforts."
 In 1916, her son, Hans Bon (1882-1950) was appointed as the new director.

 In 1919, Russian ballet dancer Vaslav Nijinsky took his final bow at Suvretta House Hotel.
 The Australian ballet work Nijinsky opened " in the ballroom of the Suvretta House Hotel," marking Nijinsky's last public performance, which Nijinsky called his "wedding with God."
 Notable guests have included King Farouk of Egypt, Crown Prince Akihito, the Shah of Persia, Gregory Peck, and Evita Perón.